JustinnT/product_security_challenge/README.md

 I will take note of this in future by ensuring enough time for my projects as well as seeking help when needed.

 With the deadline over, I plan to slowly work on the remaining functionalities.
 On first glance, some functionalities like account lockout looks simple.
 However, other features like MFA and password reset seems complicated.
-However I am intrigured by how it works and I'll continue to work on this project on a separate repository/branch.
+However I am intrigured by how it works and I'll continue to work on this project on a separate branch (https://github.com/JustinnT/product_security_challenge/tree/add_features).

 As a self note, in order of importance, I plan to work on these few features:
-1. Account lockout
+1. Account lockout (Perhaps add a counter along with user credentials, after 5 tries it will lock the account and send a notification e-mail to the registered e-mail address.
+Also can record IP geolocation such that when a login is made with a different location, can send notification to registered e-mail.)
-2. Password reset
+2. Password reset (Also can include a reset function for lost QR authenticators for MFA)
-3. Input sanitization
+3. Input sanitization (Set minimum password length/strength, as well as validating inputs to prevent SQL injections when the database is up.
+Can also include a dynamic password strength check on client side.)
-4. MFA
+4. MFA (Using speakeasy, QR based 2FA authentication.)
-5. Logging and CSRF
+5. Logging and CSRF (Apparently passportJS offers CSRF functionalities, will have to research more on how to enable it)
-6. Setting up a database to store user credentials
+6. Setting up a database to store user credentials (mongoDB)

 Once again thank you zendesk for extending this opportunity to me!